aklivity/zilla-docs/src/reference/config/bindings/binding-openapi-asyncapi.md

 > `object`

-Asyncapi ApiId that route exits with to the next binding
+AsyncAPI ApiId that route exits with to the next binding

 ### with.operation-id

 > `object`

-Asyncapi OperationID that route exits with to the next binding
+AsyncAPI OperationID that route exits with to the next binding

 ---
 ::: right